ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.SetSessionCachePolicy(CachePolicyOneTimeUse)
 ~~~

-- Pre-Shared Key Import: Used to install pre-shared keying material established
+- Pre-Shared Key import: Used to install pre-shared keying material established
 out-of-band.
 Each pre-shared keying material is associated with some identity that typically identifies
 its use or has some protocol-specific meaning to the Remote Endpoint.